Gabby's Dollhouse

 Gabby's Dollhouse is an American interactive television series created by Blue's Clues veterans Traci Paige Johnson and Jennifer Twomey for Netflix and produced by DreamWorks Animation Television.
 The series first premiered on Netflix on January 5, 2021.
 Combining live-action and animation, Gabby (voiced and portrayed by Laila Lockhart Kraner) and her cat friends (called the Gabby Cats) go on adventures inside the dollhouse.

-A film based on the series, titled Gabby's Dollhouse: The Movie, was announced in March 2024 by DreamWorks Animation, and was released on September 26, 2025, by Universal Pictures.
+A film based on the series, titled Gabby's Dollhouse: The Movie, was announced in April 2024 by DreamWorks Animation, and was released on September 26, 2025, by Universal Pictures.
 Most of the cast from the show reprised their roles for the film.
+A spin-off called Doozie's Doghouse has been announced.

 Premise

 Each episode begins with the live-action Gabby playing in her bedroom.
 She then unboxes a miniature package received in the Dollhouse Delivery brought to her Meow-Meow Mailbox that is the catalyst for an adventure inside the animated world of her dollhouse.
 Gabby puts on her cat ears headband and shrinks down with her stuffed toy Pandy Paws who comes alive to surprise Gabby with a "hug attack".
 Common rituals may involve an encounter with CatRat, who often randomly appears in one of the rooms in the dollhouse.

 At the end of each episode is a "Gabby Cat of the Day" segment where one of the Gabby Cats is selected to guide the viewer one-on-one in crafting, cooking, singing, or other activities with a few episodes having Gabby in the selection.
 Then it goes back to live-action Gabby who closes out the episode.